22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 Meanwhile, make the frosting.
 Combine the butter and cream cheese in a large bowl.

-Beat on high speed until smooth and creamy, about 1 minute, then beat in the salt and vanilla. how to make pumpkin cake
+Beat on high speed until smooth and creamy, about 1 minute, then beat in the salt and vanilla.
+Vanilla in a bowl with a cream cheese mixture.

 Add the confectioners’ sugar and beat on low speed for 30 seconds.